-Gluten is a protein found in all forms of wheat – (including spelt), barley, rye and triticale (a cross between wheat and rye).
-Celiac disease is caused by the gluten protein.
+Gluten is a protein found in all forms of wheat – (including spelt), barley, rye, and triticale (a cross between wheat and rye).
+Celiac disease is caused by gluten protein.
 When you have celiac disease, gluten spurs your immune cells to attack your intestinal lining, causing it to erode.

 A gluten-free diet is a diet that excludes these grains and is used to treat celiac disease or gluten insensitivity.
 Gluten molecules trigger an autoimmune response that causes inflammation and damage to the villi in the small intestines of people with celiac disease.
 Eating a gluten-free diet helps control signs and symptoms and helps prevent complications.

 - Fresh and/or unprocessed meats, fish, and poultry (not breaded, batter-coated or marinated)

 - Vegetables, fresh or frozen, and some canned

 - Most dairy products: such as cheese, milk, creams, yogurt, half & half, etc.

 Safe, gluten-free grains, and starches: